SiyaoIsHiding/risc-v-gmp-gcd/README.md

 # RISCV64 ASM Implementation of `mpn_gcd_11` for Rivos
 Updated on Apr 5:

-Many thanks to the bit hack tutorial link.
+Many thanks for the bit hack tutorial link.
 It is very helpful.
-The floating point converison implementation is inspiring and I managed to use a similar double precision floating point conversion approach in risc-v assembly.
+The floating point conversion implementation is inspiring and I managed to use a similar double precision floating point conversion approach in risc-v assembly.

 I also understand what the generic C codes are doing now.
-I summarized their logic and compared with my implementation.
+I summarized their logic and compared it with my implementation.

 My codes are in `codes/risc_double_conversion.asm`.
 The `gmp-6.2.1.tar.gz` is also updated.

 ## Generic C
-The implementation of `count_trailing_zeros` of the generic C codes are basically looking up in a table byte by byte, from the least siginficant byte.
+The implementation of `count_trailing_zeros` of the generic C codes is basically looking up in a table byte by byte, from the least significant byte.
 The more readable version of their assembly is in `codes/risc_from_generic.asm`.
 ```c
 #define count_trailing_zeros(count, x)                                  \
   do {                                                                  \